syncfusion-content/angular-docs/angular-2/Schedule/getting-started.md

 ## Data-binding

-The above code example creats an empty Scheduler with no data bind to it.
+The above code example creates an empty Scheduler with no data bound to it.
 To bind specific appointment data on the Scheduler, then the **dataSource** property needs to be defined as shown below.

 {% highlight html %}